Regardless of the size of the organization, identifying high-potential employees (HiPos) should be on the radar of every manager and HR department.

 But just because someone is a high performer doesn’t necessarily mean they have the potential to take on bigger roles.
 Similarly, not every HiPo is a high performer.

-HiPos possess certain attributes that make them stand out from their peers, which is only seen in 3 to 5% of high performers.
+HiPos possess certain attributes that make them stand out from their peers—only about 15% of high performers are considered high potential.
 HiPos also show potential for growth and development into leadership roles.

 But beyond that, HiPos can also be a great source of employee loyalty and motivation for your organization.